If you haven't already, please download a copy of the In Depth Guide to Optimizing Your HTR Lead Followup Process.

 After that point there are things we cannot control that can impact response rate which is why we recommend going through our best practice guides to set expectations and a strategy to set your company up for success before getting started with leads.

-So what are some of the variables that are out of HTR's control that my company can do to improve lead performance and success rates? (in order of importance)
+IV.
+What are some of the variables that are out of HTR's control that my company can control to improve lead performance and success rates? (in order of importance)